Homepage

 I bid you warm greetings from The Second Principle website – where sharing ideas about educational innovations is the focus.
 I invite you to view my personal cache of informational webpages and blog entries on an array of educational topics.
 Here are posted updated entries from my original site which was housed at the University of Wisconsin-Stevens Point from 1997-2013.
 Many of the pages contained herein are newer, updated versions of concepts and ideas that were used to support my teaching of many varied education courses during my 22+ year career as a university professor.

 Beyond your own personal use, if you would like to use any of my work, please see the details in my usage policies.
-If you find materials that are helpful, please pass them on to parents and other educators.
-I am always happy to dialogue with people about issues in education I hold dear.
-Please contact me if you need to comment or ask a question about the content.
-And like most folks who work hard, I always appreciate knowing if posted materials are useful to others.
+If you find materials that are helpful, please pass them others.
+I am always happy to exchange ideas with people on the issues in education I hold dear.
+Please contact me if you need to comment or ask a question about my content.
+And like most folks who work hard, I always appreciate knowing if posted materials are useful.

 This website is divided into six general areas that reflect my previous and continuing interests.